 Did you know there’s a perennial plant called soapwort (Saponaria officinalis) that actually got its name from the fact that it can be made into soap?
 Also known as bouncing Bet (which was once a nickname for a washerwoman), this interesting herb is easy to grow in the garden.

 The Perennial Plant Called Soapwort

 Going back to the early settlers, soapwort plant was commonly grown and used as detergent and soap.
-It can grow anywhere between one to three feet high and since it self-sows readily; soapwort can be used as a ground cover in suitable areas.
+It can grow anywhere between 1 to 3 feet high and since it self-sows readily, soapwort can be used as a ground cover in suitable areas.
 The plant typically grows in colonies, blooming from midsummer to fall.
 The flower clusters are pale pink to white and lightly scented.
 Butterflies are often attracted by them as well.

 How to Grow Soapwort

 Growing soapwort is easy and the plant makes a good addition to empty beds, woodland edges, or rock gardens.
 Soapwort seeds can be started indoors in late winter with young transplants set out in the garden after the last frost in spring.
 Otherwise, they can be sown directly in the garden in spring.
 Germination takes about three weeks, give or take.